-Actions are a to-do-list of things that could be done in support of the Vision Statements and Policies.
-Unlike a vision or policy, once an action is completed, it goes away; it gets checked off the list.
-Actions may be considered as potential work program terms for implementation by local governments in the coming fiscal year or subsequent fiscal years it should not be expected that all implementation items can be completed in the first fiscal year.
+Implementation Actions serve as a "to do list" for local government in support of the Growth Vision Plan policies.
+Unlike the vision and policy statements, which should remain relatively constant over time, implementation actions should be updated each year to keep up with changing needs and priorities.
+Also, once an action is completed, it goes away; it gets checked off the list.
+Actions may be considered as potential work program items for implementation by local governments in the coming fiscal year or subsequent fiscal years.
+It should not be expected that all implementation items can be completed in the first fiscal year.
 Priorities must be chosen.
 There are typically several implementation actions for each vision area.